 More than 200 airlifted to safety from California wildfire

-CALIFORNIA, United States (AP) — More than 200 people were airlifted to safety early yesterday after a fast-moving wildfire trapped them in a popular camping area in California's Sierra National Forest, one of several fires that broke out amid record-breaking, triple-digit temperatures that baked the state.
+SHAVER LAKE, California (AP) — More than 200 people were airlifted to safety early Sunday after a fast-moving wildfire trapped them in a popular camping area in California's Sierra National Forest, one of several fires that broke out amid record-breaking, triple-digit temperatures that baked the state.

 A photo tweeted by the National Guard showed at least 20 evacuees crammed inside one helicopter, crouched on the floor clutching their belongings.
 In another photo taken on the ground from the cockpit, the densely wooded hills surrounding the aircraft were in flames.